maiqha/maiqha.github.io/index.md

 I aspire to become a data analyst the fields of business, healthcare, or education.
-Having worked in different fields in the past, I learned that I thrive on creative problem-solving and open-mindedness and thus strive to bring these qualities to any place at which I work.
+Having worked in different fields in the past, I learned that I thrive on creative problem-solving and simplicity and thus strive to bring these qualities to any place at which I work.
 Currently, I am working on multiple data analysis projects on GitHub using R and Python.
 Check them out below.

 For work contact, please message me on [LinkedIn](https://www.linkedin.com/in/maiqha/).